 Using Github discussions for collecting feature requests is quite efficient at some point as customer suggestions are posted at the same place where the development team builds the project development roadmap.

 Issue tracking systems like Jira can’t be called universal soldiers in terms of collecting and managing all the feature requests in one place.
-Though, they’re a great option specifically for bug tracking.
+Though, they’re a great option for collecting feature requests, specifically for bug tracking.

-Issue tracking systems allow development teams to create request categories, but the public voting feature isn’t included as well as request duplication remover when comparing to specialized feature request management software.
+Issue tracking systems allow development teams to create request categories, but the public voting feature isn’t included as well as request duplication remover when compared to specialized feature request management software.

 Jira can be used for tracking features from your team, though creating public boards or projects, may cause getting lots of spam.